goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <center>
 <p>
 In this rendering, you can see how blending the texture into an already existing color affects the shape.
 Also bilinear mapping has been used for this image.
+In this set (3 images), 1 sample per pixel is used, and it takes 312 ms to render.
 </p>
 <p>
 The link to the input file is